Mohamed Salah: First AFCON final and first World Cup

 Salah was a member of the Egypt squad for the 2017 Africa Cup of Nations held in Gabon.
 On 25 January, he scored a free kick in Egypt's 1–0 win over Ghana to secure first place in Group D. He went all the way to the final with Egypt, scoring twice and assisting two times in six games, earning him a place in the CAF Team of the Tournament.

 Salah was the top scorer for Egypt with five goals during 2018 FIFA World Cup qualification, including both goals in the decisive 2–1 victory over Congo, one of which was a penalty in the last minute to make the Pharaohs reach their first World Cup finals since the 1990 tournament.
 Despite doubts over his fitness following his shoulder injury, Salah was included in Egypt's 29-man provisional squad for the World Cup and was included in their final 23-man squad on 4 June.
 He missed Egypt's opening match against Uruguay on 15 June, which the Pharaohs lost 1–0, conceding in the 89th minute.
-Salah scored a penalty in Egypt's 3–1 defeat to hosts Russia at the Krestovsky Stadium, Saint Petersburg four days later.
-In Egypt's final group game on 25 June, Salah scored his second goal at the World Cup with a chip over goalkeeper Yasser Al-Mosailem in Egypt's 2–1 defeat to Saudi Arabia at Volgograd Arena.
+Salah scored a penalty in Egypt's 3–1 defeat to hosts Russia at the Krestovsky Stadium, Saint Petersburg four days later, a result which saw them eliminated from the tournament in the first round.
+In Egypt's final group game on 25 June, Salah scored his second goal at the World Cup with a chip over goalkeeper Yasser Al-Mosailem in Egypt's 2–1 defeat to Saudi Arabia at the Volgograd Arena.
+However, he became the first African player to score in both his opening two World Cup matches, and also equaled Abdelrahman Fawzy as Egypt's all-time top scorer in the competition.

 On 8 September, in a 6–0 win over Niger in qualifying for the 2019 Africa Cup of Nations, Salah scored two goals, provided two assists and also missed two penalties.
 His first penalty, in the first minute of the game, was saved, while the second he converted the loose ball after it was initially saved.